MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

 ---
-title: Assign Dynamics 365 Guides Author and Operator roles to a Microsoft Entra group
+title: Assign roles to Microsoft Entra security groups
-description: Learn how to assign Author and Operator roles to a Dynamics 365 group team that's linked to a Microsoft Entra group.
+description: Learn how to use Microsoft Entra groups to add users, assign licenses, and assign Author and Operator roles that's linked to a Dynamics 365 group team.
 author:  davepinch
 ms.topic: article
 ms.date: 12/05/2023